jpsehyun/Portfolio/README.md

 * To execute the scripts in Colab, you'll need to obtain the datasets from me and mount them to your personal Google Drive.

+* I have included the technical paper within the repository for further breakdown of data analysis and tools I have used for this project

 For inquiries about acquiring the dataset, please feel free to email me using the contact information I have provided below.
 I will provide you with the dataset upon confirmation from SeriousMD personnel.